PetervanLunteren/EcoAssist/markdown/errors.md

 This is a Windows error message and means that your training data is located on a different drive than EcoAssist.
 For example, it would say `ValueError: path is on mount 'C:', start on mount 'F:'`, which means that the training data is located on your `F:` drive, while EcoAssist is located on the `C:` drive.
 The sollution is to get everything on the same drive.
 So either install EcoAssist on the `F:` drive, or move the training data to the `C:` drive.

 ## `error: RPC failed; curl 92 HTTP/2 stream 5 was not closed cleanly: CANCEL (err 8)` while installing
 This error usually occurs when the internet signal speed is too slow or unstable.
 Are you by chance on a weak wifi network?
 If possible, try the installation again on a fibre internet connection, or perhaps on a different, stronger, wifi network.
 If you're using a VPN, try disconnecting from it.
-There are also some other ways we can try to solve it, but I think this would be the easiest one.

 Let me know if this doesn't work!